ambickham/intro-to-markdown-la/Lab1-Part2.md

 3. **Clarify the Scope**: Set clear boundaries for the prompt, ensuring learners know the scope of the task and what's expected in their response.

     #### *Prompt example* ####
->"I have project deadline is approaching in two weeks.
+>My project deadline is approaching in two weeks.
 What steps would you take to prioritize tasks, manage available resources, and mitigate potential challenges to ensure successful completion?"

 Clearly outlining the scenario allows individuals to maintain autonomy in strategically thinking through the context, developing decision-making skills.
 This approach leverages generative AI to quickly analyze, review, and plan tasks, enhancing time management and agility.
 ![Female BIPOC Student project planning](https://media.istockphoto.com/id/486843004/photo/business-woman-checking-sticky-notes.jpg?s=612x612&w=0&k=20&c=jFNikU9LhpmvgSizvy6H20Gss_zDIDUjAvH_FoYQjEI=)